chentianran/chentianran.github.io/_includes/syllabus_policy.markdown

+**Social distancing guidelines**
+Following the AUM social distancing and face covering policy, all members (faculty and students) in this class must maintain social distancing at all time in an indoor classroom as follows:

+* Stay at least 6 feet from other people
+* Avoid unnecessary grouping and congregating of people
+* Adhere to posted signage that regulates pedestrian traffic flow

+Under AUM's COVID-19 Campus Health Policy, all students must _wear face coverings_
+(face masks, face shields, and any other covering that is consistent with federal and state public health guidance) during most campus activities, including during our in-person class sessions, unless an exemption has been approved by the Dean of Students or the Center for Disability Services.
+Students who violate these policies will be asked to leave the classroom to access the lecture/course materials online and may be referred to the Office of the Dean of Students.

 **Academic dishonesty:**
 Cheating of any kind will not be tolerated.
 In particular, you cannot copy (totally or partially) someone else's solutions